What to Do After a Slip and Fall Injury

-As a result, the only Pennsylvania slip and fall cases that are successful are those in which there has been a thorough investigation made close in time to the injury and where a competent analysis of the complex law of premises law has been performed.
-If you've been hurt in an Erie County slip and fall case, there are things you can do to help yourself or you can call an Erie trip and fall lawyer for a free consultation at 877-505-9548.
+As a result, the only Pennsylvania slip and fall cases that are successful are those in which there has been a thorough investigation made close in time to the injury and where a competent analysis of the complex aspects of premises law has been performed.
+If you’ve been hurt in an Erie County slip and fall case, there are things that you can do to help yourself — or you can call an Erie trip and fall lawyer for a free consultation at 814-833-7100.

 What You Can Do to Help Yourself After a Pennsylvania Slip and Fall

 1. The first thing you (or someone with you) should do after an Erie slip and fall injury is figure out what caused your fall in the first place.
-Was there something on the floor that caused you to slip like water or accumulated wax?
+Was there something on the floor that caused you to slip, such as water or accumulated wax?
 Did you trip over a torn piece of carpeting?
 Did you fall because of an ice slick formed by a downspout?
-If you don't know why you fell then you will not succeed at trial.
+If you don’t know why you fell, then you will not succeed at trial.

 3. Take photos (again, if your injury allows it).
-This used to be nearly impossible for people but in this day of cell phones with cameras it's almost always the case that someone with you or nearby will have a camera they can use to preserve the evidence of the dangerous condition.
-This will need to be done quickly as the store manager will almost always instruct an employee to clean up the offending substance asap.
+This used to be nearly impossible for people, but in this day of cell phones with cameras it’s almost always the case that someone with you or nearby will have a camera that they can use to preserve the evidence of the dangerous condition.
+This will need to be done quickly, as the store manager will almost always instruct an employee to clean up the offending substance asap.

 5. Get medical care.
 For most serious injuries, this is something that can go without saying.
 But there are some injuries (like brain trauma and spine injuries) for which people sometimes try to “wait it out.”
 Get immediate medical care.
 It’s the smart thing to do to get better and it will help your case.

-6. Do NOT rely on the store manager or property owner when he tells you that you shouldn't worry, that the store will take care of everything.
+6. Do NOT rely on the store manager or property owner when he tells you that you shouldn’t worry, that the store will take care of everything.
 The store manager may mean well.
-But the decision about whether or not to accept responsibility for your injury will not be his.
-At some point, an insurance company or someone higher up the corporate ladder will be making this decision and, if you're not prepared, haven't done an investigation or are not represented by a Pennsylvania premises liability lawyer then it is likely the company will deny your claim.
+But the decision about whether to accept responsibility for your injury will not be his.
+At some point, an insurance company or someone higher up the corporate ladder will be making this decision and, if you’re not prepared, haven’t done an investigation, or are not represented by a Pennsylvania premises liability lawyer, then it is likely that the company will deny your claim.

-Call Purchase, George & Murphey, P.C. today, toll free 877-505-9548 to schedule your free and confidential consultation with an Erie trip and fall lawyer.
+Call Purchase, George & Murphey, P.C. today, toll free at 814-833-7100, to schedule your free and confidential consultation with an Erie trip and fall lawyer.